bwhitman/onsen/docs/index.md

 Make sure the **COOKER**'s "WARM/COOK" switch is pushed down.

-Make sure the USB cable is plugged into the Belkin power strip and the other end into the **MCU**.
+Plug the USB cable into the Belkin power strip and the other end into the **MCU**.

-Plug in the Belkin and the screen should turn on.
+Plug in the Belkin into wall power and the screen should turn on.

 Now you're ready to make eggs!